On the termination of flips for log canonical generalized pairs: Proofs of the Main Results

 \section{Proofs of the Main Results}

 In this section we prove Theorems \ref{thm:terminationforfourfolds} and \ref{thm:mainconsequence_g}.
-The proof of the former is given at the very end, whereas the proof of the latter occupies the largest part of the section and is obtained as follows.
-First, we derive an analogue of \cite[Lemma 3.2]{Bir07} in the context of g-pairs by applying Lemma \ref{lem:supplement_g} (see Theorem \ref{thm:mainthm}).
-Note that the ACC for lc thresholds \cite[Theorem 1.5]{BZ16}, which plays a fundamental role in the proofs of Theorem \ref{thm:mainthm}, \cite[Theorem 1]{Mor18} and \cite[Theorem 1]{HM18}, is invoked here without passing to some open subset of the varieties involved (as is the case in \cite{Bir07}).
-Next, we generalize \cite[Theorem 1.3]{Bir07} to the setting of g-pairs by combining Theorem \ref{thm:mainthm} and \cite[Lemma 3.2]{LMT} (see Corollary \ref{cor:maincor}).
-Finally, we obtain Theorem \ref{thm:mainconsequence_g} directly from Corollary \ref{cor:maincor} due to \cite[Theorem 1.2]{LMT}, which reduces the special termination for NQC lc g-pairs to lower-dimensional termination of flips.
-Note also that Theorem \ref{thm:mainconsequence_g}, together with \cite[Theorem E]{LT19}, yield a different proof of \cite[Corollary G]{LT19}, which does not depend on \cite{HM18}.
+The proof of the latter occupies the largest part of the section and is obtained as follows.
+First, we derive an analog of \cite[Lemma 3.2]{Bir07} in the context of g-pairs by utilizing Lemma \ref{lem:supplement_g} (see Theorem \ref{thm:mainthm}).
+In addition, we emphasize that the ACC for lc thresholds for g-pairs \cite[Theorem 1.5]{BZ16}, which plays a crucial role in the proofs of Theorem \ref{thm:mainthm}, \cite[Theorem 1]{Mor18} and \cite[Theorem 1]{HM20}, is invoked here without passing to some open subset of the varieties involved (as is the case in \cite{Bir07}).
+Afterwards, we generalize \cite[Theorem 1.3]{Bir07} to the setting of g-pairs by combining Lemma \ref{lem:lift_lc_dlt} and Theorem \ref{thm:mainthm} (see Corollary \ref{cor:maincor}).
+Finally, we derive Theorem \ref{thm:mainconsequence_g} directly from Corollary \ref{cor:maincor} due to the fact that the special termination for NQC $\Q$-factorial dlt g-pairs can be reduced to the termination of flips in lower dimensions.
+Note also that Theorem \ref{thm:mainconsequence_g}, together with \cite[Theorem E]{LT19}, yield a different proof of \cite[Corollary G]{LT19}, which does not depend on \cite{HM20}.

-\begin{thm} Assume the existence of minimal models for smooth varieties of dimension at most $ d-1 $ and the special termination for NQC lc g-pairs of dimension $ d $.
+\begin{thm} Assume the existence of minimal models for smooth varieties of dimension $ d-1 $ and the special termination for NQC lc g-pairs of dimension $ d $.

 Let